Prospective Student FAQs

 Please visit our Application Information page for a list of our application requirements.

-Our application is open December 1st - July 15th every year for matriculation into the following fall class. (i.e December 1, 2019 - July 15th, 2020 for matriculation as a student for Fall 2020).
-For Fall 2020, our application deadline has been extended to August 15, 2020.
+Our application is open December 1st - July 15th every year for matriculation into the following fall class. (i.e December 1, 2020 - July 15th, 2021 for matriculation as a student for Fall 2021).

 Students are accepted on a rolling basis.
 Due to our small class size (80 students) we recommend applicants apply before the application deadline.